calories to gain muscle mass

 If the goal was simply to gain weight, then it would be extremely simple.
 Eat, eat and eat.

-To gain lean mass and the minimum of fat mass is already a little different.
+To gain lean mass and a minimum of fat mass is a little different.

 Slightly increase calories.

-Pedro knows that with 2800 Kcal he will keep his weight stable, but that will not give him the muscle mass he wants.
+Pedro knows that with 2800 Kcal he will keep his weight stable, but that won't give him the increases in muscle mass he wants.

-To achieve the desired increase in lean mass he will add 300 Kcal to his daily life, and for this reason, his diet will count with approximately 3100 Kcal daily.
+To achieve the desired increase in lean mass, you will add 300 Kcal to your daily routine, and therefore, your diet will contain approximately 3100 Kcal daily.

-The increase is small and conservative, but it is quite possibly enough that you can gain maximum lean mass and minimum fat mass.
+The increase is small and conservative, but it is quite possibly enough for you to gain the maximum amount of lean mass and the minimum amount of fat mass.

-That is, what you should do is add between 300 to 400 Kcal to the amount you need to maintain your current weight.
+In other words, what you should do is add between 300 and 400 Kcal to the amount you need to maintain your current weight.

-If you are easy to gain weight, choose a lower number, but if on the other hand you have difficulties, then use a higher number.
+If you find it easy to gain weight, choose a lower number, but if on the other hand you have difficulty, then use a higher number.

 Adjust according to your results.